Maternity and Nursing Underwear

 How many maternity/nursing bras do I need?

-The standard recommend is to have at least three maternity/nursing bras so that you can wear a fresh one every day.
+The standard recommendation is to have at least three maternity/nursing bras so that you can wear a fresh one every day.
 One to wear, one to launder and one as a spare just in case....

 For more information about nursing bras and maternity bras, please see our "How to Fit a Bra" section